jeremyf/hydramata-works/documents/high-level-stories.md

   * Done Looks Like: All of the persisted properties in the database are reified in the Work object's #properties.

-### (2) Transform Fedora object to in memory Work object

-  * Done Looks Like: All of the persisted datastreams are in the database are reified in the Work object's #properties.

 ### (2) Transform Solr object to in memory Work object

 ### (2) Transform in memory Work object to SOLR Document
 ### (3) Transform in memory Work object to Raw Datastreams
 ### (1) Transform in memory Work object to Edit HTML Document
-### (1) Transform in memory Work object to Show JSON Document
 ### (1) Transform in memory Work object to Database
 ### (3) Transform in memory Work to Fedora object
 ### (1) Transform user input from Edit Form to in memory Work object